Uniform Information

 PE Kit/Forest School

-Plain white t-shirt
+Plain white polo t-shirt

 Black trainers for outdoor PE

-Wellies for forest school
+Wellies & waterproof coat for forest school

 Jewellery, hair and make up